Pabitra-33/Pabitra-33/README.md

 <h2 align="left"> 😎 Describe About Me </h2>
 <p align="left">
-⚡ I am Currently pursuing my Master's degree at CUTM, Bhubaneswar, Odisha.<br>
+⚡ I am Currently pursuing my Master's degree at Centurion University Of Technology And Management, Bhubaneswar, Odisha.<br>
-⚡ Looking for Internships and job at a good place where i can gain knowledge by working on research projects and real-life projects and give best of my abilities to growth my career jourey.</p><br>
+⚡ Looking for Internships and job at a good place where i can gain knowledge by working on real-life projects and give best of my abilities to growth my career jourey.</p><br>

 <h3 align="left">⚓Tech.
 Language and Tools</h3><hr>
 <p align="left">